-Roses have always been considered as a symbol of romance and are widely used for their beauty, for example in royal gardens.
+Roses have always been considered as a symbol of romance and are widely used for their beauty.
 In addition to their beauty and fragrance, roses have many healing properties for our health and can improve our skin and hair.

 History of Rose Petals